radimkeseg/osmoZis/README.md

   *  see actual time
 * and additional settings
   * time zone offset
-  * to send data to thinkgspeak to see moisture/temperature online every 10 minuts by default (customizable based on your preferences)
+  * to send data to www.thinkgspeak.com to see moisture/temperature online every 10 minuts by default (customizable based on your preferences)

 # What do I need to make my own device?